JuliaLang/www.julialang.org/blog/_posts/2016-02-01-iteration.md

 ## Summary

-As is hopefully clear by now, julia's elegant iterators remove much of the pain from writing multidimensional algorithms.
-The examples here just scratch the surface, but the underlying principles are very simple; it is hoped that these illustrations will make it easier to write your own algorithms.
+As is hopefully clear by now, much of the pain of writing generic multidimensional algorithms is eliminated by Julia's elegant iterators.
+The examples here just scratch the surface, but the underlying principles are very simple; it is hoped that these examples will make it easier to write your own algorithms.